BaseMax/DNS-Latency-Test/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+The idea for this project is originally inspired by [DNS-Test-Speed](https://github.com/netamirbabaei/DNS-Test-Speed).

 ## Author

 Copyright (c) 2025 Max Base